David Maloney: Career

 Maloney joined the BBC as a television production assistant and trained to be a director at the corporation.
 His directing credits included the police series Z-Cars, Softly, Softly: Taskforce and Juliet Bravo, and an adaptation of the Walter Scott novel Ivanhoe (1970).

 He first worked on Doctor Who as a production assistant to Christopher Barry on the serial The Rescue (1965).
 He directed eight Doctor Who serials between 1968 and 1977.
 He became, along with Douglas Camfield, one of producer Philip Hinchcliffe's two favourite directors.
 He then became the producer of the first three seasons of Blake's 7 (1978–80), which included directing three episodes himself.
 He left Blake's 7 to produce the last series of When the Boat Comes In (1981).
 He also produced the BBC's adaptation of John Wyndham's novel The Day of the Triffids (1981).

 Later work

-Subsequent to his work in television drama, Maloney moved to factual programme-making and travelled the world making various documentaries for the ITV contractor Central.
+After his work in television drama, Maloney moved to factual programme-making and travelled the world making various documentaries for the ITV contractor Central.
 Towards the end of his life, he appeared in a number of TV and DVD documentaries about his work on Doctor Who.
 He also provided DVD commentaries for three of the serials he directed, The Mind Robber (1968), Genesis of the Daleks (1975) and The Talons of Weng-Chiang (1977).